idmaksim/idmaksim/README.md

 - **Backend Engineer** at Gravitino, specializing in `Golang` & `Node.js`.
 - Learning `DevOps`, `System Design` and `Cloud Native` for scalable systems.
-- Exploring `Rust` for infrastructure tools and performance optimization

 ### 📫 Contacts